RackHD/docs/docs/monorail/skus.rst

 API commands
 ^^^^^^^^^^^^^^^^^^^^^^

-When running the renasar-http process, these are some common API commands you can send:
+When running the on-http process, these are some common API commands you can send:

 ##### Create a new SKU with a node